daniel5151/gdbstub/README.md

     - Support disabling multiprocess extensions on older GDB clients
 - Support addresses larger than 64-bits?
   - This would require plumbing-through the architecture's pointer size as a generic parameter into all the packet parsing code, which probably isn't _too_ difficult, just time consuming.

-## Using `gdbstub` on bare-metal hardware

-Since `gdbstub` is `#![no_std]` compatible, it should be possible to implement a `gdbstub::Target` which uses low-level trap instructions + context switching to debug bare-metal code.

-If you happen to stumble across this crate and end up using it to debug some bare-metal code, please let me know!
-I'd love to link to your project!